Digitex Futures (DGTX) Price Tops $0.0295

 Digitex Futures Coin Trading

-Digitex Futures can be purchased on these cryptocurrency exchanges: OOOBTC, Mercatox and Exrates.
-It is usually not presently possible to purchase alternative cryptocurrencies such as Digitex Futures directly using U.S. dollars.
-Investors seeking to trade Digitex Futures should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, GDAX or Gemini.
+Digitex Futures can be traded on these cryptocurrency exchanges: OOOBTC, Exrates and Mercatox.
+It is usually not currently possible to purchase alternative cryptocurrencies such as Digitex Futures directly using US dollars.
+Investors seeking to acquire Digitex Futures should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Coinbase or Changelly.
 Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Digitex Futures using one of the exchanges listed above.

 Receive News & Updates for Digitex Futures Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Digitex Futures and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.